PECOS-packages/PECOS/design/instr-program-architecture.md

 6. The raw graph API is a tooling substrate.
 Human authors use cursors, fluent methods, generated builders, Rust macros, or a future textual syntax.
-7. Rust owns the authoritative graph, validation, resolution, QEC analysis, physical planning, serialization, and direct circuit lowering.
+7. Rust owns the authoritative graph, validation, resolution, QEC analysis, protocol expansion, serialization, and direct circuit lowering.
 Python is a thin ergonomic wrapper.
 8. Portable QEC physical intent is separate from target mapping, routing, native scheduling, and authoritative device time.
+9. DEM construction is a downstream analysis/compiler concern.
+It is not an intrinsic method of `InstrProgram`, a gadget, or `ProtocolProgram`.

 ## Required retrospective before implementation